-Aggregating XML files begins with attaching to the primary return the XML file of the other return.
+To aggregate XML files, attach the XML file of the other return to the primary return.

 1. Within the primary return, in Organizer > Federal E-file > International > Third Party XML, select the Attach Third Party XML File button on the Third Party XML screen.